bearsyankees/yalewrappd/README.md

 ## How does it work?

+YaleWrappd process flow:

-YaleWrappd forces users to sign in with their Yale email, to first verify they go to the institution.
-It then has them login with Spotify, and saves in a Redis DB their top songs and artists (checks if the user ID already exists in the DB as to not have duplicates).
-It then shows the user their top 50 artists of the last 6 months and adds a unique song to [this playlist](https://open.spotify.com/playlist/57IF8qCfvZTi06QQHqvYIv?si=f3adf20aa08748cc) of Yale's top songs.
+* Users first sign in with their Yale credentials, to verify that they are affiliated with the university.
+* YaleWrappd then directs them to login to their Spotify account, reads their data and saves in a Redis DB their top songs and artists.
+It also checks if the user ID already exists in the DB as to not have duplicate entries and skew the data.
+* YaleWrappd then shows the user their top 50 artists of the last 6 months and adds a unique song to [this playlist](https://open.spotify.com/playlist/57IF8qCfvZTi06QQHqvYIv?si=f3adf20aa08748cc) of Yale's top songs.

 Most of the work is done in spotify/main.py